How To Deal With A Dental Emergency?

 Broken Or Cracked Tooth

-Teeth or tooth breakage can happen due to multiple reasons such as injuries, brittleness or decay.
-Sometimes you may not have pain but your tooth or a part of it can crack and fall off.
-If there is no bleeding and or pain, it is less of an emergency, but you still need to make sure you get a dentist’s appointment as soon as possible as a cracked or broken tooth can lead to further complications.
-If there is pain, you could take over the counter pain medications until you see the dentist.
+If there is no bleeding and no pain, it is less of an emergency, but you still need a dentist’s appointment as soon as possible.
+If there is pain, you could take over-the-counter pain medications until you see the dentist.

 Knocked Out Tooth

-If you or your kids have an accident, such as while playing a sport that leads to teeth knocking out, it is recommended to rinse and save the teeth preferably in milk or water along with the root to retain moisture so that a dentist or a oral surgeon can reattach the teeth safely.
-While doing so, make sure you do not touch the root and hold it by the crown.
-It is also necessary to rinse the mouth with water and try to stop the bleeding with ice until you get to the dentist’s office.
+Rinse and save the tooth in milk or water along with the root to retain moisture so that a dentist or oral surgeon can reattach the teeth safely.
+Do not touch the root — hold the tooth by the crown.
+Rinse the mouth with water and try to stop the bleeding with ice until you get to the dentist’s office.

 Dental Crown Comes Off